-[ Type: multiple answers allowed, i.e. Tick all that apply ; indirect filter question for F4 ]
+[Type: multiple answers allowed, i.e. Tick all that apply ; indirect filter question for E5]

 The purpose of this question is to assess the skills level relating to general computer use of the respondents.

-Although the items are more or less ordened from less complex to more complex, a respondent doesn't necessarily need to have ticked e.g. item a, b and c before item d can be ticked.
+Although the items a) to f) are more or less ordened from less complex to more complex, a respondent doesn't necessarily need to have ticked e.g. item a, b and c before item d can be ticked.
 In other words, there is no strict ordinality in the items presented.

-- a) Copying or moving a file or folder - b) Using copy and paste tools to duplicate or move information within a document c) Using basic arithmetic formulas in a spreadsheet d) Compressing files
+- a) Copying or moving a file or folder - b) Using copy and paste tools to duplicate or move information within a document d) Compressing files